cosmos/ibc/spec/ics-023-vector-commitments/README.md

 The *verifier* is the actor who checks proofs in order to verify that the manager of the commitment did or did not add a particular element.
 Generally this will be an IBC handler (module implementing IBC) running on another chain.

-Commitments are instantiated with particular *key* and *value* types, which are assumed to be arbitrary serializable data.
+Commitments are instantiated with particular *key* and *value* types, which are assumed to be arbitrary serialisable data.

 A *negligible function* is a function that grows more slowly than the reciprocal of every positive polynomial, as defined [here](https://en.wikipedia.org/wiki/Negligible_function).